asseco-voice/laravel-json-authorization/README.md

 - update
 - delete

-Each role will have a set of rights (in JSON format) for a single model.
+Each role (or any other type of authorizable attribute, customizable through configuration) will have a set of rights (in JSON format) for a single model.

 By default, no model is authorizable, you need to explicitly add ``AuthorizesWithJson`` trait to it.